A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges

-Policy representation is considered a more direct approach compared to the Q-value, as it directly represents the decision ability of the agent.
-In this section, we provide a comprehensive analysis of the potential choices of policy models that have been proposed in the existing literature.
-In particular, Figure~\ref{Policy} showcases some representative approaches of this nature.
+Policy representation is considered a more direct approach compared to the Q-value, as it explicitly reflects the agent decision-making capability.
+In this section, we present a comprehensive analysis of potential policy models proposed in the existing literature.
+Specifically, Figure~\ref{Policy} illustrates several representative approaches of this kind.

-Programmatic Reinforcement Learning~(PRL) involves utilizing a program as the representation of the policy, enabling intrinsic explainability through logic rules within the program~\citep{PIRL, verma2019imitation, inala2020neurosymbolic, trivedi2021learning}.
+Programmatic Reinforcement Learning~(PRL) involves utilizing a program as the representation of the policy, enabling intrinsic explainability through logic rules within the program~\cite{PIRL, verma2019imitation, inala2020neurosymbolic, trivedi2021learning}.
 This approach operates through two components, as shown in Figure~\ref{PRL}: programmatic policy generator and programmatic policy evaluator.
 The former updates the current programmatic policy vector within a fixed programmatic space, generating a programmatic policy through vector decoding.
 The latter involves simulating the generated programmatic policy to optimize the current policy in a one-step fashion.
-The main challenge in PRL lies in selecting an interpretable programmatic policy space. \citet{PIRL} constructs programmatic policy using a domain-specific high-level programming language based on historical data utilization, allowing for a quick understanding of past interactions influence.
-They propose Neurally Directed Program Search~(NDPS) to construct such a policy. \qyp{NDPS employs the DRL method to find a neural policy that approximates the target policy, followed by iterative policy updates through template enumeration using Bayesian Optimization~\citep{Bayesian} or satisfiability modulo theory to optimize the parameters.} However, \citet{verma2019imitation} argue that this method is highly suboptimal and propose a new framework based on the mirror descent-based meta-algorithm for policy search in the space combining neural and programmatic representations.
-For multi-agent communication, \citet{inala2020neurosymbolic} synthesize programmatic policies based on the generated communication graph of the agents.
-Additionally, \citet{trivedi2021learning} learn a latent program space to improve the efficiency of programmatic policy search.
+The main challenge in PRL lies in selecting an interpretable programmatic policy space. \cite{PIRL} constructs programmatic policy using a domain-specific high-level programming language based on historical data utilization, allowing for a quick understanding of past interactions influence.
+They propose Neurally Directed Program Search~(NDPS) to construct such policy.
+NDPS employs DRL method to find a neural policy that approximates the target policy, followed by iterative policy updates through template enumeration using \emph{Bayesian Optimization}~\cite{Bayesian} or satisfiability modulo theory to optimize the parameters.
+However, \cite{verma2019imitation} argue that this method is highly suboptimal and propose a new framework based on mirror descent-based meta-algorithm for policy search in the space combining neural and programmatic representations.
+For multi-agent communication, \cite{inala2020neurosymbolic} synthesize programmatic policies based on the generated communication graph of the agents.
+Additionally, \cite{trivedi2021learning} learn a latent program space to improve the efficiency of programmatic policy search.
 Furthermore, the learned latent program embedding can be transferred and reused for other tasks.